jensAtMobilepay/MobilePay-Marketplace/docs/api_reference.md

 | `campaignEndDate` || `date`| A specific date and time when the product is no longer allowed to be sold.
 If not provided, the `Product` will continue to be available until manually removed. |

 <div class="note">
-  <strong>Note:</strong> Products can not be updated at the moment.
+  <strong>Note:</strong> Products cannot be updated at the moment.
 Instead the old product should be deleted and a new one created.
 </div>

 ##### Example